 Born in Kentucky in 1982, Tyson Gay has been ranked No. 1 in the world in the 100-meter dash twice in his career.
-A hamstring injury in 2008 prevented Gay from making it to the finals in the 100 at the 2008 Olympic Games.
-He placed fourth in the 100 at the 2012 Olympic Games in London, England, finishing one hundredth of a second behind American sprinter Justin Gatlin, who took the bronze medal.
+A hamstring injury in 2008 prevented Gay from making it to the finals in the 100m at the 2008 Olympic Games.
+He placed fourth in the 100m at the 2012 Olympic Games in London, England, finishing one hundredth of a second behind American sprinter Justin Gatlin, who took the bronze medal.
 In July 2013, Gay publicly announced that he had tested positive for an unnamed banned substance two months earlier, according to the U.S. Anti-Doping Agency.

 After turning pro, Gay raced in the 2005 USA Outdoor Championships, coming in second in the 200-meter.
 He then ran the 200-meter sprint at the 2005 World Championships and finished fourth, behind three of his countrymen—Justin Gatlin, Wallace Spearmon and John Capel.
 This marked the first time that one nation took the top four positions at the event.
 Gay ended the 2005 season by taking the gold medal in the 200-meter at the World Athletics Final, his first major championship.

 In 2007, Gay won the 100- and 200-meter sprints at the World Championships in Osaka, Japan, and took gold as a part of the 4-by-100m relay (he became only the third man to win three gold medals at a single world championships meet).
 Gay's 200-meter victory prompted Usain Bolt, whom Gay bested in the race, to say, "I got beaten by the No. 1 man in the world.
 For the moment, he is unbeatable."
 That same year, Gay won U.S. titles in the 100- and 200-meter races.
 His 200m, in which he ran into a slight headwind, was the second-fastest ever recorded.